openzipkin/brave/brave-impl/README.md

 new client request will use the incoming request as parent.
 Also the Client and Server Tracers should use the same TraceFilter(s) and SpanCollector.

-The ServerTracer logic (green box) is implemented in brave-resteasy-spring project for integration in a RestEasy service.
+Both the client and server logic explained here are implemented in the `brave-resteasy-spring` project.

-Code example of the ClientTracer logic (blue box) can be found in brave-resteasy-example.
+The implementation is used in [brave-resteasy-example](https://github.com/kristofa/brave-resteasy-example).

 ## about EndPointSubmitter ##